decisionintelligence/Route-sota/README.md

 9. Running "get_policy_U.py"

 You now have All the files you need to run the routing algorithms.
 Before running one, remember to set all the paths and values to those that you desire.
-For an example:

 ## file overview